slexisvn/query_engine/docs/05-storage/44-storage-backends.md

 **`getEnvInt` does not validate.** `parseInt` on a non-numeric value yields `NaN`, and `NaN` propagates into whatever the setting drives. `QE_PAGE_CACHE_PAGES=lots` gives the LRU a `NaN` capacity, and since `size > NaN` is always false it never evicts — a thousand pages go in and a thousand stay.
 A typo turns a bounded cache into an unbounded one, silently.

-**`process.env` is captured once at module load.** Setting an environment variable after `platform.js` has been imported changes nothing, and neither does setting one after `config.js` has been evaluated — `Config` fields are values, not getters.
+**`Config` values are computed at module load.** `platform.ts` captures a reference to the environment object, not a copy of all its values; calling a helper later can see mutations to that object.
+Already-initialized `Config` fields do not refresh, because they are values rather than getters.
+Set variables before starting the process for predictable experiments.
 Tests that need a different setting assign to `Config` directly, which is what [`tests/e2e/column-encoding-differential.test.ts`](../../tests/e2e/column-encoding-differential.test.ts) does.

 ## Exercises

+### Understand

+Why can the same execution operators use files in Node and a Map in the supplied browser backend?

+### Practice

-1. Reproduce all three opening results, each in its own `node` process.
+1. **Observe.** Reproduce all three opening results, each in its own `node` process.
 Then try importing both entry points in one process and predict which backend you get.

-2. Write a third backend — one that keeps pages in a `Map` but spills to files — and pass it to `QueryEngine` in options.
+2. **Extend (optional).** Write a third backend — one that keeps pages in a `Map` but spills to files — and pass it to `QueryEngine` in options.
 How many lines is it, and how many files did you have to change outside it?

-3. Add a line to a core module that reads `process.env` directly.
+3. **Extend (optional).** Add a line to a core module that reads `process.env` directly.
 Run `node scripts/build.js` and inspect `dist/index.browser.js` for the reference, then load it in a browser and describe the failure.

-4. Run `npm run viz`, load the sample data, and run the book's query.
-Open the browser console and confirm the storage backend is `MemoryStorageBackend`.
-Then find the point in the UI where a page identifier from chapter 40 is visible.
+4. **Observe.** Run `npm run viz`, load the sample data, and run the book's query.
+Trace the visualizer's engine initialization and confirm it passes a `MemoryStorageBackend`.
+Follow one loaded table into its storage implementation; do not assume the page identifier or engine instance is exposed in the UI.

-5. `getCpuCount` returns `navigator.hardwareConcurrency`.
+5. **Observe.** `getCpuCount` returns `navigator.hardwareConcurrency`.
 Find every setting in `Config` that depends on it and say what each would do on a platform where it is absent.

+### Hints and expected observations

+They call a storage interface selected by the entry point or explicit options.
+The backend determines where pages and spill bytes live; an operator should not assume a filesystem.

 ## Recap

 - The engine core imports **no Node API**.
 Seventeen files in `src/` do, and every one is in `cli/`, `parallel/`, `distributed/`, `wasm/`, or one of the three platform-specific storage files.
 - A **storage backend** is three factory methods — temp space, page store, spill manager — and the `handle` string that connects them is opaque to everyone except the temp space that issued it.
 - [`setDefaultStorageBackend`](../../src/engine/query-engine.ts) is called exactly twice: once in `src/index.ts` with a Node backend, once in `src/browser.ts` with a memory backend.
 The constructor **throws rather than guessing** if neither ran.
-- [`src/runtime/platform.ts`](../../src/runtime/platform.ts) is 29 lines and the **only** place the engine reads an environment variable.
-Because `Config` is an object literal evaluated at import time and nearly every module imports it, one direct `process.env` read anywhere would break the browser build entirely.
+- [`src/runtime/platform.ts`](../../src/runtime/platform.ts) centralizes guarded environment reads. `Config` is evaluated at import time; an unguarded Node-only global reached in a browser can fail during module initialization.
 - The visualizer at `tools/visualizer/` runs this engine in a browser tab with `MemoryStorageBackend`, and the same query produces the **same logical plan, the same physical plan, and the same rows** on both platforms — spilled or not.

 That completes Part 5.
 Storage is a set of interfaces with two implementations each, and the engine above them cannot tell which one it has.
 Next: Part 6 opens with [chapter 45](../06-scale/45-morsel-driven-parallelism.md), "Morsel-driven parallelism", and the first thing it needs is a subsystem the browser build stubs out.